10 Superfoods for Your Garden

 Avocado

-Avocados contain a natural plant sterol that can help keep cholesterol under control, and their vitamin K plays a role in bone health.
+Avocados contain healthy fats that help keep cholesterol under control.
+Their vitamin K is good for bone health.

 Broccoli